Cognitive and Perceptual Deficits

 Symptoms vary widely and range from mild difficulties in specific parts of functioning to profound intellectual impairments.
 If you have any anxiety regarding your child’s development and/or daily mental or social functioning (compared to siblings or other children), bring them to the attention of your Pediatrician who will assess your child and refer your child if necessary for appropriate neurodevelopmental testing.

-What are cognitive and perceptual deficits care options?
+What are the care options?

 While there is no cure for intellectual disabilities, early diagnosis and management by a multidisciplinary group of medical personnel is recommended to enhance all areas of your child’s functioning as needed.